aws-ia/terraform-aws-networkfirewall/examples/single_vpc_logging/README.md

   * Amazon VPC with 3 subnet types (firewall, protected, and private)
 * Created by the Network Firewall mdodule:
   * AWS Network Firewall resource.
-  * Routing to the firewall endpoints - to inspect traffic between the Internet gateway and the protected subnets)
+  * Routing to the firewall endpoints - to inspect traffic between the Internet gateway and the protected subnets.
+  * Logging configuration.

 The AWS Region used in the example is **us-east-2 (Ohio)**.